 I often get given reports of crashes or problems in a 3d file.
 While it's nice to have someone to turn to when you're in a bind, the truth of the matter is if you quietly hand all your problems to someone else, what will happen if that person is no longer there?
 What if their too busy?
-While the joy of creation is a beautiful thing, the realities of the situation is you're using technology, and technology can break, and unless you're lucky enough to have a TD whose sole job is to solve your issues, it's up to you to know how to fix your own problems, or at least simplify them as much as possible before presenting them to be fixed.
+While the joy of creation is a beautiful thing, the realities of the situation is you're using technology, and technology can break, and unless you're lucky enough to have a Technical Artist whose sole job is to solve your issues, it's up to you to know how to fix your own problems, or at least simplify them as much as possible before presenting them to be fixed.

 The art of finding and categorizing bugs is a very systematic and scientific process.
 First, you have a problem, your file crashes or produces weird results.
 Step 1, you need to know exactly what in your scene is causing this problem.